PhD in Computational Science and Engineering

 To be admitted as a regular graduate student, an applicant must have earned a bachelor’s degree or its equivalent from a college, university, or technical school of acceptable standing.
 Students in their final year of undergraduate study may be admitted on the condition that their bachelor’s degree is awarded before they enroll at MIT.

 Applicants without an SM degree may apply to the CSE PhD program, however, the Departments of Aeronautics and Astronautics, Civil and Environmental Engineering, and Mechanical Engineering nominally require the completion of an SM degree before a student is considered a doctoral candidate.
-As a result, applicants to those departments holding only a bachelor’s degree are asked in the application to indicate whether they prefer to complete an SM degree in computation through the CDO program, offered by the Center for Computational Engineering, or through the home department.
+As a result, applicants to those departments holding only a bachelor’s degree are asked in the application to indicate whether they prefer to complete an SM degree in computation through the CDO program, offered by the Center for Computational Science and Engineering, or through the home department.

 For more information on the CDO program please visit the CDO Admission section of the website.